 One topic that is common among Canadian workers, employers and legislative organizations is WHMIS training.
-Doing a simple google search will reveal that the topic of WHMIS training presents many questions, some that have clear answers, and others with answers that are no so clear.
+Doing a simple google search will reveal that the topic of WHMIS training presents many questions, some that have clear answers, and others with answers that are not so clear.

 We’ve put together this resource to answer all of your questions and provide you with all of the WHMIS training information that you’ll ever need.

-Whether you’re an individual worker looking to get your WHMIS certification, or an employer looking to find out what your responsibilities are relating to WHMIS training, this resource is for you.
+Whether you’re an individual worker looking to get your certification, or an employer looking to find out what your responsibilities are relating to WHMIS training, this resource is for you.

 What is WHMIS Education and Training?

 WHMIS education and training refers to information and instruction that must be provided to most Canadian workers.
-While there are many different methods in which workers can receive WHMIS Training and Education, the goal always remains the same; ensure that workers receive, understand, and use the necessary WHMIS information to stay safe while working with hazardous products in the workplace.
+While there are many different methods in which workers can receive WHMIS Training and Education, the goal always remains the same; ensure that workers receive, understand, and use the necessary information to stay safe while working with hazardous products in the workplace.